higorspinto/software-quality-measures/README.md

 In a modern approach, especially for the Java developer, we can simplify the McCabe cyclomatic complexity metric calculation with the following rules:

 - Assign one point to account for the start of the method.
-- Add one point for each conditional construct, such as an "if" condition
+- Add one point for each conditional construct, such as an "if" condition.
-- Add one point for each iterative structure
+- Add one point for each iterative structure (for, while).
-- Add one point for each case or default block in a switch statement
+- Add one point for each case or default block in a switch statement.
-- Add one point for any additional boolean condition, such as the use of && or ||
+- Add one point for any additional boolean condition, such as the use of && or ||.

 Let's check an example: